 During the last quarter of the nineteenth century and into the early twentieth century, many Yaqui people moved north to join family members living in what is now Arizona to escape genocide under the Mexican government and take advantage of employment opportunities with irrigation companies, farmers, and ranchers (Spicer 1962).
-On February 1, 1898, Sylvester Roche, a homesteader in Tempe, transferred 5 acres of his property to the Catholic Church (Glaser 1999:21).
+On February 1, 1898, Sylvester Roche, a homesteader in Tempe, transferred five acres of his property to the Catholic Church (Glaser 1999:21).
 That land would become the location of the Guadalupe Cemetery.
 The church encouraged Yaquis to settle on the land and eventually, the community built an adobe church, many homes, and ramadas.
 This settlement eventually expanded beyond the 5-acre parcel.
 In the early 1900s, the completion of the Roosevelt Dam on the Salt River expanded irrigation and brought higher property values to the valley.
-Farmers and land speculators compelled the Catholic Church to move the Yaqui community a short distance to the southwest to what is now the modern-day Town of Guadalupe (Glaser 1999:26).
+Farmers and land speculators compelled the Catholic Church to move the Yaqui community a short distance to the southwest to what is now the modern-day Town of Guadalupe.
+The Yaqui community continued to use the church until a new church was built in 1916 within the Town of Guadalupe (Glaser 1999:26).
 The cemetery, however, has continued to be the final resting place of the original founders of Guadalupe, community and family members, and their descendants (Hoerig 2022).